-Picking up the pencil again after 7 years, today is a practice of reflection, curiosity and flow.
+Picking up the pencil again, today is a practice of reflection and curiosity.

 I specialize in drawing.